Input period reopens on oil leases in Nevada’s Ruby Mountains

 “The Rubies are one of the most inappropriate place in all of Nevada to drill for oil,” said Brian Beffort, Nevada director of the Sierra Club, in a written statement.
 “They’re an iconic emblem of the Silver State’s wild and indigenous heritage, and we can’t let them be ruined for corporate profits.”

-Humboldt-Toiyabe National Forest is the largest national forest in the lower 48 states.
-It includes 6.3 million acres of scattered forest land in Nevada and eastern California, including the Spring Mountains west of Las Vegas.
+Humboldt-Toiyabe, the largest national forest in the lower 48 states, includes 6.3 million acres of scattered forest land in Nevada and eastern California, including the Spring Mountains west of Las Vegas.

 Contact Henry Brean at hbrean@reviewjournal.com or 702-383-0350.
 Follow @RefriedBrean on Twitter.